magudb/magudb.github.io/_posts/2016-04-28-Everything was just a wild guess And it takes a while to get confident that youre guessing pretty good.md

 ---
 layout: post
 title: "Everything was just a wild guess.
-And it takes a while to get confident that you&#8217;re guessing pretty good."
+And it takes a while to get confident that you're guessing pretty good."
 description: "Everything was just a wild guess.
-And it takes a while to get confident that you&#8217;re guessing pretty good."
+And it takes a while to get confident that you're guessing pretty good."
 comments: true
 category: "Links"
 keywords: "Links, extravaganza, Tech, IT, Microservices, NodeJs, C#, Javascript, Solution architecture"